 As is the case with lots of curries, don’t worry too much if you don’t have one specific spice.
 Missing one ingredient will not alter the course of the whole recipe.
 Just make sure you keep the garlic and chillis in!

-How To Make South Indian Garlic Chilli Curry
+How To Make South Indian Garlic Chilli Chicken

-Season cubed chicken or lamb with salt & pepper and cook until browned (this ensures depth of flavour)
+Melt ghee (or vegetable oil) in a pan.
+Season cubed chicken with salt & pepper and cook until browned.

 Remove meat from pan and set aside (this will be added back in later)

-Slightly crush coriander seeds in mortar & pestle then add to pan with fennel & cumin seeds – fry for few minutes until fragrant.
+Slightly crush coriander seeds and cardamom pods in mortar and pestle then add to pan with fennel & cumin seeds - fry for few minutes until fragrant.
 If swapping any of these whole spices for their ground counterpart, then add them with the rest of the spices with the onions.

-Add more fat or ghee (it’s a curry!), cook on medium heat for approx 30mins with lid on, stirring occasionally.
+Add onions, ginger, garlic, curry leaves, turmeric, fenugreek and cinnamon to pan.
+Add more ghee (it’s a curry!), cook on medium heat for approx 30 minutes with lid on, stirring occasionally.
 Cooking with the lid on will retain moisture in the curry.

 Serve with rice, naan etc. - I personally opt for both!